jasonsbarr/computer-science-program/README.md

 ## Materials

-I will use the following resources to create the curriculum:
+I will use the following materials to create the curriculum:

-- Open courses, course archives, and recorded lectures from university courses in CS, math, data science, and web development
+- Open courses, course archives, and recorded lectures from university courses in computer science, engineering, software development, and math
 - Books, preferably _legally_ available online (but I'll also definitely be buying some books).
   - Fortunately, in computer science and web development there are a large number of excellent books on many topics whose authors have generously made them freely available online
 - Technical papers and journal articles (again, preferably freely available online)